UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 ## Strings

-Text is stored as a data type called a string.
-We think of a string as a sequence of characters and write them enclosed in quotations.
+Text is stored as a data type called a string (`str`).
+We think of a string as a sequence of characters and can enclose in quotations.
 We’ve been mostly using single quotations for strings up until this point but you enclosed them with either:

-  - Single quotes, e.g., ‘Hello’
+  - Single quotes, e.g., `'Hello'`
-  - Double quotes, e.g., “Goodbye”
+  - Double quotes, e.g., `"Goodbye"`
-  - Triple single quotes, e.g., ’‘’Yesterday’’’
+  - Triple single quotes, e.g., `'''Yesterday'''`
-  - Triple double quotes, e.g., ""“Tomorrow”""
+  - Triple double quotes, e.g., `"""Tomorrow"""`

 <!-- end list -->